 The record date for payment of interest on the Bonds or the Maturity Amount will be 15 days prior to the date on which such amount is due and payable ("Record Date").
-In the event the Record Date falls on a Saturday, Sunday or a public holiday in India or at any other payment centre notified in terms of the Negotiable Instruments Act, 1881, the succeeding Working Day shall be considered as the Record Date.
 In case of redemption of Bonds, the trading in the Bonds shall remain suspended between the Record Date and the date of redemption.